 Any person over the age of 21 is allowed to participate in the Passport program.
 Participants do not have to be Connecticut residents.

-Why was the Passport program started?
+When is the Passport program active?

 The 2023 Passport program year officially starts on Friday, May 12 and ends on December 31, 2023.
 All stamps must be redeemed for the category levels by December 31 to be eligible for the prize drawing.

 What are the prize levels?